rigaya/NVEnc/NVEncC_Options.en.md

 ### --dolby-vision-rpu &lt;string&gt; [HEVC, AV1]
 Interleave Dolby Vision RPU metadata from the specified file into the output file.
 Recommended to be used with [--dolby-vision-profile](#--dolby-vision-profile-string).

+Current Dolby Vision output is BL+RPU only.
+BL+EL output is not supported.

+To better satisfy Dolby Vision profile/level bitrate and HRD limits, use bitrate/VBV-controlled modes and set [--max-bitrate](#--max-bitrate-int) / [--vbv-bufsize](#--vbv-bufsize-int) appropriately. `--cqp` can also be used, but it does not enforce those limits by itself.

 ### --dolby-vision-rpu copy [HEVC, AV1]
 Interleave Dolby Vision RPU metadata copied from HEVC input file.
 Recommended to be used with [--dolby-vision-profile](#--dolby-vision-profile-string).